COSC3020/mergesort-aPannell064/README.md

 one for each value between the high and low indexes.
 This length is the same as len from the mergesort() function.
-The inner loop is executed if the first value of the completely sorted part (index of a) is larger than the first value of the second part (index of b) and when b $\le$ the high index.
+The inner loop is executed if the first value of the completely sorted part (index of a) is larger than the first value of the second part (index of b) and b $\le$ the high index or wehen a is greater than b.
 The job of this loop is to shift elements of the first part so that the value at index b is in the correct place.
 For the worst case, this loop will occur for half the values between the high and low indexes and the amount of elements that have to be shifted is always going to be the length/2.

 ##### Time Complexity